fxmauricard/aspnetcore-url-shortener/README.md

 So, how works an URL shortener?

-Basicaly, we store the URL in database, so it has a numeric ID, an we convert it to a another base in order to have a "stringified" version of the ID.
+Basically, we store the URL in database, so it has a numeric ID, and we convert it to a another base in order to have a "stringified" version of the ID.

-When we have the short URL the process is:
+When we have the short URL, the process is:
 - convert the "stringified" ID to the numeric ID.
 - load the data from DB.
 - redirect to the original URL using an HTTP redirection.